-The LM22678 series of regulators are monolithic integrated circuits which provide all of the active functions for a step-down (buck) switching regulator capable of driving up to 5A loads with excellent line and load regulation characteristics.
+The LM22670 series of regulators are monolithic integrated circuits which provide all of the active functions for a step-down (buck) switching regulator capable of driving up to 3A loads with excellent line and load regulation characteristics.
 High efficiency (>90%) is obtained through the use of a low ON-resistance N-channel MOSFET.
 The series consists of a fixed 5V output and an adjustable version.

 The SIMPLE SWITCHER® concept provides for an easy to use complete design using a minimum number of external components and National's WEBENCH® design tool.
 National's WEBENCH® tool includes features such as external component calculation, electrical simulation, thermal simulation, and Build-It boards for easy design-in.
 The switching clock frequency is provided by an internal fixed frequency oscillator which operates at 500 kHz.
-The LM22678 series also has built in thermal shutdown, current limiting and an enable control input that can power down the regulator to a low 25 μA quiescent current standby condition.
+The switching frequency can also be adjusted with an external resistor or synchronized to an external clock up to 1MHz.
+It is also possible to self-synchronize multiple regulators to share the same switching frequency.
+The LM22670 series also has built in thermal shutdown, current limiting and an enable control input that can power down the regulator to a low 25 $\mu\text{A}$ quiescent current standby condition.